larsrh/sbt-slf4j/README.md

 ```

 This will bind the task-scoped streams log to slf4j for the thread executing the task and any threads spawned from it.
-Since SBT will close the stream after the task body itself finishes execution, it's your responsibility to ensure that
+Since sbt will close the stream after the task body itself finishes execution, it's your responsibility to ensure that
 any spwaned threads complete before the main task body does - otherwise, you'll get an exception stating the
 stream has already been closed.